justinrgarrard/world-of-naevis.net/docs/character_creation/background/emissary.md

 # Emissary

-You came to the Forgotten City at the behest of a greater power.
-Maybe a nation, a temple, or a powerful mage.
-While there, you are expected to act in their interests.
-You are specialist in the arts of diplomacy and have training in multiple languages.
+You came to the City at the behest of a greater power.
+Maybe a nation, a temple, or a powerful noble.
+You are specialist in the arts of diplomacy.

 **[Skill Proficiency](../../more/review/skills)**: Persuasion, Deception